JTAG interface

 - bits 28-31: device revision (varies)

-For XC9500, device revisions older than 2 do not support the FBULK
+For XC9500, device revisions older than 2 do not support the FBULK instruction and

-require using FERASE
+require using FERASE.

 Boundary scan register

-The boundary scan register is 3 * 18 * num_fbs
+The boundary scan register is 3 * 18 * num_fbs bits long, and consists of 3 bits for every MC

 in the device: input, output, and output enable.
 Such bits are included even for MCs that do not